 - Sign in with your Twitter account to authorise our application to set the Default Welcome Message

-- Activate the service - $10.
-This is non-refundable onetime fee which grants you one day access to edit and set the default welcome message.
+- Activate the service.
+This is non-refundable onetime fee which grants you select period of time (1 day, 1 month, 1 year) to edit and set the default welcome message.

 - Edit your default welcome message: regular message with quick selects and click to action buttons (cta)